North Pole: 2007 descent to the North Pole seabed

 On 2 August 2007 a Russian scientific expedition Arktika 2007 made the first ever manned descent to the ocean floor at the North Pole, to a depth of 4.3 km, as part of the research programme in support of Russia's 2001 extended continental shelf claim to a large swathe of the Arctic Ocean floor.
 The descent took place in two MIR submersibles and was led by Soviet and Russian polar explorer Artur Chilingarov.
 In a symbolic act of visitation, the Russian flag was placed on the ocean floor exactly at the Pole.

 The expedition was the latest in a series of efforts intended to give Russia a dominant influence in the Arctic according to The New York Times.
-The warming Arctic climate and summer shrinkage of the iced area has attracted the attention of many countries, such as China and the United States, toward the top of the world, where resources and shipping routes may soon be exploitable.

 MLAE 2009 Expedition

 In 2009 the Russian Marine Live-Ice Automobile Expedition (MLAE-2009) with Vasily Elagin as a leader and a team of Afanasy Makovnev, Vladimir Obikhod, Alexey Shkrabkin, Sergey Larin, Alexey Ushakov and Nikolay Nikulshin reached the North Pole on two custom-built 6 x 6 low-pressure-tire ATVs.
 The vehicles, Yemelya-1 and Yemelya-2, were designed by Vasily Elagin, a Russian mountain climber, explorer and engineer.
 They reached the North Pole on 26 April 2009, 17:30 (Moscow time).
 The expedition was partly supported by Russian State Aviation.
 The Russian Book of Records recognized it as the first successful vehicle trip from land to the Geographical North Pole.